Impact on climate and environment

 In addition to its general environmental standards, Implenia applies project-specific environmental concepts to its building construction and infrastructure projects.
 These concepts govern the way construction sites are organised and include comprehensive sustainability criteria.
 Project managers are given a module-based handbook to work with, which gives them background information to help assess environmental risks correctly and take precautionary action early.

-Checklists help project teams reduce energy consumption and noise pollution, optimise waste management and reduce impacts on air, soil and water.
+Checklists help project teams monitor energy consumption and noise pollution and develop measures to reduce them, as well as to optimise waste management and reduce impacts on air, soil and water.
 This makes it easier to comply with legal requirements, but also to meet additional criteria set by clients or necessitated by the desire to achieve a particular sustainability certification.

 Sensitising employees